steog88/PhysBiblio/README.md

 The best ways to know how to use the various sub-commands and options are
 ```
-/path/to/PhysBiblio -h
+/path/to/PhysBiblio.exe -h
-/path/to/PhysBiblio <command> -h
+/path/to/PhysBiblio.exe <command> -h
 ```

 ## 4. Data paths
 PhysBiblio now saves data, by default, in the directories specified by the `appdirs` package using `user_config_dir` and `user_data_dir`.
-Both the directories are indicated at the beginning when launching `PhysBiblio` via command line.
+Both the directories are indicated at the beginning when launching `PhysBiblio.exe` via command line.

 The stored configuration includes a `profiles.db` file, containing the information on the existing profiles.